earlfogel/food/README.md

 Beat chilled evaporated milk (in cold bowl with cold beaters) until thick, then fold in jello mix.

-Leave 12 whole wafers and crush the rest.
+Leave 12 whole wafers and crush the rest (~1.5 cups).
 Spread half the wafer crumbs on bottom of angel food pan, pour in filling, then sprinkle remaining crumbs on top.
 Slide whole wafers down around the edges.
 Refrigerate.

 ## Custard Cake